practicingruby/sandal.github.com/_posts/2012-07-15-a-new-vision-for-a-new-mendicant.md

 The most common lament of Mendicant University alumni is that by eliminating our core skills course, it is harder for newcomers to get the community bonding experience that our school became known for.
-Many of alumni also found that the focused feedback and deep challenges involved in the core skills course facilitated a kind of explosive growth that is hard to find elsewhere.
+Many of our alumni also found that the focused feedback and deep challenges involved in the core skills course facilitated a kind of explosive growth that is hard to find elsewhere.
 By changing the way that Mendicant works, we have definitely lost some of those benefits.